Large Bronze Figural Torchere Depicting Music

 Price upon request

-Titled 'Music', this very fine life-size patinated bronze figural torchere modeled as a classicaly clad female musician holding a mandolin, stands on a period finely carved wood pedestal.
+This very fine life-size patinated bronze figural torchere modeled as a classically clad female musician holding a mandolin and a torch.
+This symbolic representation of Music, falls within Coutan’s allegorical work.
+The sculpture stands on a period carved wood pedestal.

 Jules-Félix Coutan (22 September 1848 – 23 February 1939) is considered to be one of the most gifted French sculptors and designers of the 19th and early 20th centuries